- What is the PPAT® assessment and what is it designed to measure?

 - How does the PPAT assessment differ from other performance assessments?

-- ETS's PPAT assessment offers both formative and summative components that help to guide teacher candidates through the student teaching experience.
+- ETS's PPAT assessment offers both formative and summative components that help to guide candidates through the student teaching experience.

 - It provides candidates with formative feedback to guide their practice and to develop a professional growth plan that will follow them throughout their teaching career.